bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 ## patches:

+## Error Reduction Patch
+- keep track of offline servers (since last game restart)
+- exec returns 0 if the target server is recently offline, with details in logging; does not throw error
+- scp returns false if either the source or destination server is recently offline, with details in logging; does not throw error
+- packetCapture now returns a `Result`, no longer errors if server is offline or not connected
+- memoryReallocation gracefully returns a `Result` if target server is offline or not direct connected
+- unified all result-returning API methods to have consistent logging and return messages
+- getServerAuthDetails improved with `isConnectedToCurrentServer` and `hasSession` booleans to disambiguate the old `isConnected`
+- induceServerMigration rework:
+  - now targets a specific server
+  - shows percent progress in its result & logging
+  - guarantees the server moves deeper into the net once fully charged
+  - Charge percent per call scales with cha & threads, and is now faster than before

+- Fairly large refactor: make DarknetServer a new type that extends Server, and change up a bunch of things around detecting that

 ## Balance Patch 1

 added `DarkscapeNavigator.exe` purchasable via tor router which (when later enabled) unlocks access to the dark net UI and API added source-file 15 bonuses added .lit hint for stasis linking servers